henrivain/TesseractOcrMaui/README.md

 ## What is this?

 I didn't find any good up to date C# wrapper to Tesseract that would function with Maui on Android devices.
 This library wrapps native Tesseract C/C++ libraries to usable C# interfaces.
 Currently only Android and Windows are supported, because I don't have resources to test on MacOs or IOS.
-Also my own projects only support Windows and Android, so I didn't need those other platforms.
+My own projects only support Windows and Android, so I didn't need those other platforms.
 If you need support for Apple devices, you have to build those libraries yourself and add them to project.

 ## Supported platforms